microsoft/microsoft-ui-xaml-specs/active/ListViewGridView/listviewgridview-designupdates.md

 # Examples
 **GridView in single selection mode:**

-The first item in the second row of both columns is hovered; the third item is  selected.
+In the photo-based examples below, the first item is selected in both old and new versions.
+In the text-based examples, the first item is hovered and the third item is selected in both old and new versions.
 ![gridview single selection](images/visual-updates1.PNG)

 **GridView in multiple selection mode:**